Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Moltrasio has a wide range of accommodations options.
 One of the perks of being less overcrowded with tourists, the average bed and breakfast or small hotel here tends to be much more reasonably priced.

-Best places to stay in Moltrasio:
+Best places to stay in Lake Como in Moltrasio:

 budget ($): Hotel Posta Located in the quiet village of Moltrasi, this 3-star hotel is also close the dock for boat trips around the lake.
 Guest can try Mediterranean cuisine and wine at its lakeside restaurant.